Sansiveri-Alexzander/Sansiveri-Alexzander/README.md

 - 👋 Hi, I’m @Sansiveri-Alexzander
 - 👀 I’m interested in the philosphical nature of the world we live in
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning how to use Tensorflow
-- 💞️ I’m looking to collaborate on Discord
 - 📫 sasha.sansiveri@gmail.com

 <!---